home bio books news extra contact

 “No. We pretty much live in our car.”

-“This is the first time Arturo’s been in trouble,” Kate said at the end of the interview, hoping the incident from six months ago had been sealed or thrown out.
+“This is the first time Arturo’s been in trouble,” Kate told the assistant D.A. assigned to his case, hoping the incident from six months ago had been sealed or thrown out.
 “He comes from a broken home.”
-As did half the teenagers in this part of Dallas.

 “Don’t sell it that way.
 Tell him we just need him to confirm where he was and what he witnessed.
 Strictly for corroboration of other witnesses’ testimony.”